tldr-pages/tldr/pages/common/ykinfo.md

 # ykinfo

-> Get basic information from a YubiKey
+> Get basic information from a YubiKey.
 > More information: <https://developers.yubico.com/yubikey-personalization/Manuals/ykinfo.1.html>.

 - Get all information from YubiKey: